sreekantht05/test-import/README.md

-# Use this template to create your repos in CLI
+# Use this template to create your repos in sfdcit org using CLI

 1. Clone \
    git clone https://github.com/sfdcit/aws-tf-proj-template.git